+The term "adjudication" in administrative law can have a vast and sometimes slippery meaning.
 The APA defines adjudication by what it is not.
-An adjudication is any "agency process for the formulation of an order," and an "order" is "the whole or part of a final disposition, whether affirmative, negative, injunctive, or declaratory in form, of an agency in a matter other than rule making."
-Thus, any process other than rulemaking that produces a decision is an adjudication.
-As others have recognized, this capacious definition includes everything from adjudicatory decisions after trial-type hearings to advice letters sent to members of the public to a forest ranger's allocation of campsites.441
+An adjudication is any "agency process for the formulation of an order," and an "order" is "the whole or part of a final disposition, whether affirmative, negative, injunctive, or declaratory in form, of an agency in a matter other than rule making."443 Thus, any process other than rulemaking that produces a decision is an adjudication.
+As others have recognized, this capacious definition includes everything from adjudicatory decisions after trial-type hearings to advice letters sent to members of the public to a forest ranger's allocation of campsites.444

 Indeed, there are a wide variety of agency proceedings that produce a resulting "order."
 The traditional typology divides agency proceedings into two categories.
-"Formal" agency adjudications, or APA adjudications, 442 are subject to the trial-type procedural formalities laid out in the statute including a requirement that the presiding administrative law judge issue a statement of "findings and conclusions, and reasons or basis therefore, on all the material issues of fact, law, or discretion presented on the record."443 "Informal" agency adjudication-which is vastly more common than formal adjudication444-can range from proceedings that do seem comparatively informal to those that match (or even exceed) the formalities of formal adjudications, with administrative judges presiding over evidentiary hearings and producing written, reasoned decisions binding the parties.
-That is to say, the processes of agency adjudication vary widely.
-446
+"Formal" agency adjudications, or APA adjudications, 445 are subject to the trial-type procedural formalities laid out in the statute including a requirement that the presiding administrative law judge issue a statement